WebAssembly/component-model/design/mvp/Async.md

 pointer and length of a linear-memory buffer to write-into or read-from, resp.
 These built-ins can either return immediately if >0 elements were able to be written or read immediately (without blocking) or return a sentinel "blocked" value indicating that the read or write will execute concurrently.
-The readable and writable ends of streams and futures each have a well-defined parent `Task` that will receive "progress" events on all child streams/futures that have previously blocked.
+The readable and writable ends of streams and futures can then be [waited](#waiting) on to make progress.

 The `T` element type of streams and futures is optional, such that `future` and `stream` can be written in WIT without a trailing `<T>`.
 In this case, the